Despite the increasing use and acceptance of CBD, various stereotypes and misconceptions still persist.

 However, while CBD itself isn’t considered a controlled substance, products containing CBD are not recognized as safe or effective by the FDA.

-It’s crucial to note that anyone considering using CBD products should consult their doctor beforehand, especially if they have underlying medical conditions or are taking other medications.
+Anyone considering using CBD products should still consult their doctor beforehand, especially if they have underlying medical conditions or are taking other medications.

 This is because potential risks and harms associated with CBD use include adverse drug interactions.